 5. The Black Prince's Ruby (Spinel)

 However it was acquired, it has remained within the Royal Family since.
-Kings from Henry V through Richard III wore the jewel in battle, as it was believed the ruby was a symbol of courage and vitality, protecting the wearer from evil and misfortune.
-Today, the Black Prince's Ruby holds a place of prominence within the Imperial State Crown of England mounted directly above the Cullinan II diamond.
+Kings from Henry V through Richard III wore the royal gemstones in battle, as it was believed the ruby was a symbol of courage and vitality, protecting the wearer from evil and misfortune.
+Today, the Black Prince's Ruby royal gemstone holds a place of prominence within the Imperial State Crown of England mounted directly above the Cullinan II diamond.

 But what makes this gemstone's story even more fascinating is the fact that it's not actually a ruby...it's a spinel!
 So why is it still referred to as a ruby?